profmoriarity/TOOLS-SETUP/README.md

 # TOOLS-SETUP
 Small script to install all the necessary tools using single line.
-I helps to setup local machine or VPS with all tools.
+It helps to setup local machine or VPS with all tools.
 Suggestions are appreciated.